NanoComp/meep/doc/docs/Python_User_Interface.md

 </div>

-This routine provides geometric information useful for interpreting the arrays returned by `get_array` or `get_dft_array` for the spatial region defined by `vol` or `center/size`.
-Here are some examples of how array metadata can be used:
+The following are some examples of how array metadata can be used.

 **Labeling Axes in Plots of Grid Quantities**